syncfusion-content/blazor-docs/blazor/datagrid/getting-started.md

 ## Defining Row Data

 To bind data for the DataGrid component, you can assign a IEnumerable object to the [DataSource](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.SfGrid-1.html#Syncfusion_Blazor_Grids_SfGrid_1_DataSource) property.
 The list data source can also be provided as an instance of the **DataManager**.
-You can assign the data source through the **OnInitialized** life cycle of the page.
+You can assign the data source through the `OnInitialized` life cycle of the page.

 {% tabs %}
-{% highlight razor tabtitle="~/Index.razor" %}
+{% highlight razor %}

 <SfGrid DataSource="@Orders" />